mdn/content/files/en-us/mozilla/add-ons/webextensions/api/events/event/haslistener/index.md

 {{AddonSidebar}}

-Check if the listener has been registered to the event.
+Checks if a listener is registered to the event.

 ## Syntax